-(HAP Contract) Section 8 Tenant-Based Assistance Housing Choice Voucher Program U.S. Department of Housing and Urban Development Office of Public and Indian Housing
+U.S. Department of Housing and Urban Development Office of Public and Indian Housing

-P art A of the HAP Contract: Contract Information T) o prepare the contract, fill out all contract information in Part A.) 1 Contents of Contract This HAP contract has three parts: Part A: Contract Information Part B: Body of Contract Part C: Tenancy Addendum 2.
-2 .
-Tellant 3.
-Contract Unit 4.
-Household The following persons may reside in the unit.
+(To prepare the contract, fill out all contract information in Part A.)

+1. Contents of Contract

+This HAP contract has three parts:

+Part A: Contract Information Part B: Body of Contract

+Part C: Tenancy Addendum

+Tate C. Tenancy Addendam

+2. Tenant

+3. Contract Unit

+4. Household

+The following persons may reside in the unit.
 Other persons may not be added to the household without prior written approval of the owner and the PHA.

 5. Initial Lease Term

-The initial lease term begins on (mm/dd/yyyy):
+٠. The initial lease term begins on (mm/dd/yyyy):

+The fillular lease term begins on (him/dd/yyyy).

 The initial lease term ends on (mm/dd/yyyy):

 6. Initial Rent to Owner

 The initial rent to owner is: \$

+During the initial lease term, the owner may not raise the rent to owner.

 7. Initial Housing Assistance Payment

+The WAD contract term commences on the first day of the initial large term.
+At the beginning of the IVAD

-The HAP contract term commences on the first day of the initial lease term.
-At the beginning of the HAP contract term, the amount is housing assistance payment by the PHA to the owner is \$ per month. amount of the monthly housing assistance payment by the PHA to the owner is subject to change during the HAP contract term coordance with HUD requirements.
+of th HAP contract term commences on the first day of the initial lease term.
+At the beginning of the HAP contract term, the amount the housing assistance payment by the PHA to the owner is \$ per month.

+The amount of the monthly housing assistance payment by the PHA to the owner is subject to change during the HAP contract term

+in ac ecordance with HUD requirements.

-ltem Specify fuel type and apprentices provide provide or pay for the utilit ded by the owner.
-Provided by DoiaL
+Item Specify fuel type Paid by

-Heating Natural gas ٦ Bottle gas Oil or Electric Coal or Other Flovided by Paid b
+Heating ☐ Natural gas ☐ Bottle gas ☐ Electric ☐ Heat Pump [ Oil Other

-Cooking Natural gas Bottle gas Oil or Electric Coal or Other
+Cooking ☐ Natural gas ☐ Bottle gas ☐ Electric Other

-Water Heating Natural gas Bottle gas Oil or Electric Coal or Other
+Water Heating ☐ Natural gas ☐ Bottle gas ☐ Electric [ Oil Other

 Other Electric

-Water 2000 0 - 1 0 - 1
+Water

 Sewer

 Trash Collection

 Air Conditioning

+Other (specify) 2 115

+Provided b

 Refrigerator

 Range/Microwave

-Other (specify)
+Signatures Owner

-Signatures: Public Housing Agency 7 Owner -
+Public Housing A gency Owner

-nnt or Type Name of PHA Pnnt or Type Name of Owner
+Print or Type Nam e of PHA Print or Type Name of of Owner

 Signature Signature

-rint or Type Name and Title of Signatory Print or Type Name and Title of Signatory
+Print or Type Nam e and Title of Signatory Print or Type Name a nd Title of Signator ry

-utc (mm/dd/yyyy) Date (min/dd/yyyy)
+Date (mm/dd/yyyy ) Date (mm/dd/yyyy)

+Mail payments to:

-lail Payments to: Name
+Name

-Address (street, city, State e, Zip)